GCC High SharePoint Migration

 Documented GCC High Delivery Experience and CUI Handling References

-The defense contractor evaluating the partner should request named GCC High engagements the partner has delivered in highly regulated sectors including aerospace, defense, manufacturing, finance, and healthcare.
-The contractor should request reference contacts at customer organizations who can speak to whether the partner produced defensible CMMC documentation, whether the partner staffed the engagement with named senior consultants as contracted, and whether the partner’s engagement transitioned cleanly to platform operations within the compliant environment.
+Documented GCC High delivery experience is the fourth criterion that separates ship-ready partners from marketing-ready partners.
+The defense contractor evaluating the partner should request named GCC High engagements the partner has delivered in highly regulated sectors including aerospace, defense, manufacturing, finance, and healthcare; the framework depth and CUI handling discipline that GCC High delivery requires translates across these sectors because the underlying control implementations are the same.
+The contractor should request reference contacts at customer organizations who can speak to whether the partner produced defensible CMMC documentation, whether the partner staffed the engagement with named senior consultants as contracted, and whether the partner’s engagement transitioned cleanly to platform operations within the compliant environment rather than ending at migration handoff.

 Frequently Asked Questions

 GCC High G3 licensing runs approximately $22 per user per month versus approximately $15 per user per month for commercial Microsoft 365 E3, a 47% recurring premium that scales with user count.
 Full migration project cost for defense contractors with SharePoint customizations and CMMC compliance scope typically lands in the $100,000 to $300,000 range.
-The upper range applies to environments with complex Active Directory forests, extensive SPFx customization inventories, or numerous third-party integrations requiring replacement architecture.
+The upper range applies to environments with complex Active Directory forests, extensive SPFx customization inventories, or numerous third-party integrations requiring replacement architecture; the lower range applies to smaller environments with cleaner customization inventories.
 Cost drivers include identity migration complexity, SharePoint customization rebuild scope, Power Platform connector replacement work, third-party integration certification gaps, and CMMC documentation generation effort.
-The licensing premium is justifiable for organizations whose contract pipeline includes CMMC-dependent revenue exceeding 30% of total contract revenue.
+The licensing premium is justifiable for organizations whose contract pipeline includes CMMC-dependent revenue exceeding the licensing differential; the break-even calculus typically resolves in favor of migration when CMMC-dependent revenue exceeds 30% of total contract revenue, though the threshold varies by margin profile.
+Scoping a pre-migration assessment converts these directional bands into engagement-specific cost ranges.

 Most GCC High migrations for defense contractors with existing SharePoint customizations take 12 to 18 months from initial assessment through post-migration governance handoff.
 The three-phase breakdown runs readiness assessment at 2 to 4 weeks, environment build and data migration at 8 to 16 weeks, and governance configuration and handoff at 4 to 6 weeks.
+Organizations with complex Active Directory forests, extensive SPFx customization inventories, or numerous third-party application integrations typically run toward the longer end.
 The Microsoft eligibility validation process for GCC High tenant provisioning adds 2 to 12 weeks depending on documentation completeness.
-Smaller environments with simple identity architectures can move faster, sometimes in the 6 to 9 month range.
+Smaller environments with simple identity architectures and limited customization inventories can move faster, sometimes in the 6 to 9 month range.

 No, but a meaningful subset will.
+SharePoint customizations divide into three categories at GCC High readiness evaluation.
 Standard list and library configurations, native page templates, Microsoft-provided web parts, and information architecture defined in metadata transfer cleanly.
-SharePoint Framework extensions and web parts, Power Automate workflows, and most third-party integrations require rearchitecting against GCC High endpoints.
-Custom applications that depend on commercial-only Graph API behaviors, third-party integrations whose vendor has not certified for GCC High, and federation-based external sharing arrangements require full rebuild.
+SharePoint Framework extensions and web parts, Power Automate workflows, and most third-party integrations require rearchitecting against GCC High endpoints and the GCC High service catalog.
+Custom applications that depend on commercial-only Graph API behaviors, third-party integrations whose vendor has not certified for GCC High, and federation-based external sharing arrangements with commercial-tenant partners require full rebuild.
 A customization-by-customization readiness audit determines the disposition per artifact before migration begins.

 Pre-migration assessment is the defensible path for defense contractors with existing SharePoint customization inventories, complex Active Directory environments, or active CMMC compliance scope.
-The assessment produces customization readiness audit, compliance gap analysis, and migration scenario decision with named exit criteria before any data moves.
+The assessment produces customization readiness audit, compliance gap analysis, and migration scenario decision with named exit criteria before any data moves, which scopes the project realistically and surfaces customization-impact issues at the budgeting stage rather than at the migration stage.
 Proceeding directly to migration without assessment is defensible only when the source environment is greenfield (no prior SharePoint customizations, no third-party integrations, no federation-based external sharing), the user count is small (fewer than 100 users), and the CMMC compliance scope is bounded.
+Defense contractors meeting all three conditions can sometimes compress to a single-phase engagement; defense contractors meeting fewer than three conditions typically benefit from the pre-migration assessment path.